Tapinauchenius

-Tapinauchenius is a genus of tarantulas that was first described by Anton Ausserer in 1871.
+Tapinauchenius is a genus of tarantulas (family Theraphosidae) that was first described by Anton Ausserer in 1871.
 The name is a combination of the Greek ταπεινός, meaning "low", and αὐχήν, meaning "neck".
 In 2022, the genus Pseudoclamoris was transferred to Tapinauchenius.

 Description

 They have true iridescent colors that change based on the amount of light and viewing angle.
 They are relatively small compared to sister genus Psalmopoeus, averaging about 4 to 4.5 in long.
 They lack urticating hairs and are arboreal, often found in tree cavities.
 Many species have "dimples" on the abdomen, but this feature is not universal.
 Although their behavior is defensive, they lack both urticating hairs and the ability to stridulate, giving them a very mild venom.
 Their egg sacs can contain up to 200 spiderlings.

 Diagnosis

 They differ from all of the other Psalmopoeinae genera by the lack of stridulatory organs in the palpal coxa, and from Ephebopus by the lack of urticating hairs on palpal femora.
 The species of this genus also lacks ontogenetic pattern change, in other words, juveniles are uniformly colored, as compared to other genus, in which juveniles have a different pattern than adults.